pascal-felique/NNCV/README.md

 This implementation adopts all the main principles from the Fast-SCNN model architecture.

+Slight changes were made to integrate this model in the existing training framework.

 ### Training with Curriculum Learning (Train a Teacher model)

 Two files need to be modified before starting to train with Curriculum Learning: